 Her next engagement at Theater Görlitz started in autumn 2010.
 She was seen among her other roles as Mrs. Eynsford-Hill in Loewe's My Fair Lady and Pamina, Queen of the night, and first lady in Mozart's Magic Flute.
 Starting 2011, she was a voice coach of the theatre children choir.
 Season 2011/12 she came back to Theater Erfurt and appeared as Brautjungfer in Weber's Freischütz and as well as Theone at the world premiere of Hoffmann's 'Trank der Unsterblichkeit' in March 2012 in Erfurt.

-After residing for 12 years abroad, she finally left Germany for Indonesia in summer 2012 and teaches voice in her hometown Jakarta.
+After residing for 12 years abroad, she finally left Germany for Indonesia in summer 2012.
+Apart from teaching voice in her hometown Jakarta, she performs oratorio works (Händel's Messiah 2013 - Ndaru Darsono, Haydn's Creation 2014 - Joel Navarro, Mendelssohn's Hymn of Praise 2015 - Avip Priatna) in Indonesia.